Agrate0718/Art-api/README.md

  - Give users a personal profile
  - Allow user to change username
  - Allow user to save a list of personal movies they like
- - Allow users to comment on artwork
+ - Allow users to comment on movies

  ## Stretch Goals
  _______